naviqore/public-transit-service/README.md

 This project is structured as a Maven multi-module project under `org.naviqore`:

+- **naviqore-app**: Spring REST application that exposes the public transit service library through HTTP endpoints.
+- **naviqore-libs**: Naviqore public transit libraries.
     - **public-transit-service**: Library for transit schedule queries and connection routing using GTFS data and the RAPTOR algorithm.
-- **public-transit-service-app**: Spring Boot application that exposes the public transit service via RESTful APIs.
+    - **raptor**: Implementation of the RAPTOR algorithm.
+    - **gtfs**: Implementation of the General Transit Feed Specification.
+    - **gtfs-test-data**: Access to GTFS sample datasets for testing purposes.
+    - **utils**: Common utility classes shared across the Naviqore libraries.
-- **public-transit-service-benchmark**: Benchmarking the performance of the public transit service library.
+- **naviqore-benchmark**: Benchmarking the performance of the Naviqore libraries.

 Follow the steps below to build and run the project locally: